microsoft/vscode-languageserver-protocol-foldingprovider/protocol.foldingProvider.md

 export interface FoldingRange {

 	/**
 	 * The start line number of the folding range.
-The first line will stay visible, all folloing lines, including the end line will be folded.
+The first line will stay visible, all following lines, including the end line will be folded.
 	 */
 	startLine: number;